 - If explorers are taking physical risks, we check in to make sure that they feel sturdy and safe in their risk taking.

-- Leaders encourage children to engage in risky play, but give clear re-direction if or when safety and the safety of friends in the class.
+- Leaders encourage children to engage in risky play, but give clear re-direction if or when safety and the safety of friends in the class could be compromised.
 For example, we celebrate that sticks are the #1 toy of all time, but we make sure that our sticks have plenty of space so we they do not touch our friends' bodies.
 Ultimately, over time, we want to help children learn how to learn their limits while still playing in a way that keeps them and their friends out of true harm.

 - We encourage children not to put nature treasures in their mouths.
 If a wee one is doing so as a natural part of exploring the world, we work with their guide to try to honor that need in the safest way possible.